shrinitbabel/Hospital-LOS-Predictor-TBI/README.md

 ## License

-This project is licensed under the terms of the [LICENSE](./LICENSE) file.
+This project is licensed under the terms of the [MIT License](https://github.com/shrinitbabel/Hospital-LOS-Predictor-TBI/blob/main/LICENSE) file.

 ## Contact
 shrinitbabel at gmail dot com